 I consider myself somewhat of an experienced beginner yogi and of course, I had heard of Yoga Nidra before.
 I knew that it meant ‘yogic sleep’ but I had added it into the category as ‘just’ another form of relaxation.
 Boy was I wrong!

 In my quest to learn as much as I can about yoga, I have sought every opportunity to experience it.
 I’ve sweated on a rooftop class in Portugal overlooking the ocean; rolled my mat out on a tiny balcony in Spain; confronted my fears at an Aerial Yoga class; and my personal favourite a Hot Yoga class held in a studio above a pizza parlour!
-I used all of these classes as a chance to learn as much as I could about yoga, and to help me better understand how it could benefit my life.
+I used all these classes as a chance to learn as much as I could about yoga, and to help me better understand how it could benefit my life.
 I was, mostly, focussed on the physical aspects of yoga – asana, and hadn’t really came face to face with any of the other aspects which make up the diverse definition of yoga.

 But this quest for knowledge shifted dramatically during my first weekend of Yoga Teacher Training.
 ‘Now lay down on your mat and prepare for Yoga Nidra,’ my teacher instructed us.
 The next 30 minutes were a blur of sheer bliss.

 Despite my yogic experiences, and throughout all the classes I’ve attended the one constant remained – I was unable to relax properly in public.
-Anyone who knows me will agree that I find it challenging to relax at the best of times, never mind when I actually could benefit from it.
+Anyone who knows me will agree that I find it challenging to relax at the best of times, never mind when I could benefit from it.
 No matter how hard I didn’t try, I have always had a fear of relaxing (read sleeping) in public.
 This extended to savasana at the end of a yoga class – I just didn’t get it and resisted the opportunity to surrender with every breath.

-My first Yoga Nidra experience cured this instantly and allowed me to experience a proper sense of what relaxation actually was.
+My first Yoga Nidra experience cured this instantly and allowed me to experience a proper sense of what relaxation was.
 I didn’t fall asleep, but afterwards I felt the most profound sense of peace and internal stillness.
-Having never experienced this before, I initially felt lost coming out of the deep relaxation I had experienced and I instantly wanted more.
+Having never experienced this before, I initially felt lost coming out of the deep relaxation I had experienced, and I instantly wanted more.

 The main benefits